spatie/period/README.md

 Periods can be constructed from any type of `DateTime` implementation, making this package compatible with custom `DateTime` implementations like Carbon.

-Periods are always considered immutable, there's never the worry about your input dates being changed.
+Periods are always immutable, there's never the worry about your input dates being changed.

 This package is still a work in progress.